ambitus/ambitus/things_to_know.md

-# Things to Know About IBM Z
+# Things to Know About IBM Z and Open Source
 IBM Z is similar to, and different from other platforms in many ways.
-Although it's not possible to review all of these, there are some important things to know that can help a lot when you're getting started.
+Open source software is fundamentally different from traditional z/OS applications in the way it is developed, packaged, and deployed.
+Here are some things to know, depending on your role:

+- [New to the platform](##ibm-z-platform-characteristics), need to know what IBM Z is
+- [A veteran mainframer](##open-source-software-characteristics), need to understand open source software

+## IBM Z Platform Characteristics
+The long history of the mainframe often obscures the state-of-the-art features that continue to be developed for the IBM Z platform.
+It's not an overstatement to point out that many key technologies we take for granted as developers, architects, and administrators originated on IBM Z.

-## IBM Z is a Hardware and Software Family
+### IBM Z is a Hardware and Software Family
 [IBM Z](https://www.ibm.com/it-infrastructure/z) is a set of hardware models and a collection of operating systems.
 Although this platform has been around for a long time, it continues to be a vertically integrated state-of-the-art compute environment that is the system of record for